cheeseandcereal/transmission_influxdb_exporter/README.md

   },
   "transmission_clients": [  // Specify as many as desired
     {
+      "name": "transmission",  // The name used to tag db datapoints with for this transmission daemon.
+Useful to make unique when you have more than one client
       "rpc_addr": "transmission.remote.host.or.ip",
       "rpc_port": 9091,
       "rpc_path": "/transmission/rpc",
       "rpc_user": "user",
       "rpc_password": "someRPCpasswordFromTransmissionDaemon",
-      "rpc_verified_tls": true,  // note that unverified ssl/tls (such as with self-signed cert) is not currently supported "rpc_timeout": 60,  // how long to allow an RPC request to take before timing out with an error }
+      "rpc_verified_tls": false,  // note that unverified ssl/tls (such as with self-signed cert) is not currently supported "rpc_timeout": 60,  // how long to allow an RPC request to take before timing out with an error }
   ]